 2. material and methods / experimental details / methodology

-Participants, study design and participant characteristics-
+2.1 Participants, study design and participant characteristics

 Dyslipidemic patients visiting the Outpatient Department (OPD) of Civil Hospital for routine medical consultations were recruited for an experimental study on a voluntary basis.
 The inclusion criteria for the study were: individuals diagnosed exclusively with dyslipidemia, aged between 18-50 years and not dependent on statin medication.
 Both male and female participants meeting these criteria were considered for the enrollment.
 Patients who did not volunteer or who had a history of cardiac stroke, arrhythmia, myocardial infarction, or other metabolic disorders such as diabetes, hypertension, or kidney disease were excluded from the research study.